panubo/docker-sshd/README.md

 - `MOTD` change the login message
 - `SFTP_MODE` if "true" sshd will only accept sftp connections
 - `SFTP_CHROOT` if in sftp only mode sftp will be chrooted to this directory.
 Default "/data"
-- `GATWAY_PORTS` if "true" sshd will allow gateway ports (port forwardings not bound to the loopback address)
+- `GATEWAY_PORTS` if "true" sshd will allow gateway ports (port forwardings not bound to the loopback address)

 ## SSH Host Keys